 Acceptable Use Compliance: Employees must adhere to acceptable use guidelines as detailed in the Acceptable Use Policy, particularly concerning the use of company resources, to avoid exposing KnowledgeSmart to risks like virus attacks, compromise of network systems, and other security threats.

-Monitoring and Audits: For security and network maintenance purposes, authorized individuals within KnowledgeSmart may monitor equipment, systems, and network traffic.
-Regular audits are conducted to ensure compliance with both our Data Protection and Acceptable Use Policies.
+Monitoring and Audits: Authorized individuals within KnowledgeSmart may monitor equipment, systems, and network traffic for security and network maintenance purposes.
+Regular audits are conducted to ensure compliance with our Data Protection and Acceptable Use Policies.

 Data Breach Response